Vi capsular polysaccharide vaccine

 The Vi capsular polysaccharide vaccine (or ViCPS) is a typhoid vaccine recommended by the World Health Organization for the prevention of typhoid (another is Ty21a).
 The vaccine was first licensed in the US in 1994 and is made from the purified Vi capsular polysaccharide from the Ty2 Salmonella Typhi strain; it is a subunit vaccine.

 Medical uses

 The vaccine may be used in endemic areas in order to prevent typhoid.
 It is also commonly used to protect people who are traveling to parts of the world where typhoid is endemic.

 Dosing

 The vaccine is injected either under the skin or into a muscle at least seven days before traveling to the typhoid-affected area (the CDC recommend 14 days).
-The vaccine is not effective in children under the age of two.To maintain immunity, the vaccine should be repeated every three years.
+The vaccine is not effective in children under the age of two.
+To maintain immunity, the vaccine should be repeated every three years.

 Efficacy and duration of protection

-The vaccine offers effective protection the first year after being given (with between 50% and 80% efficacy) and the second year (31% to 76%), but not after that.
+The vaccine offers effective protection the first year after being given (with between 50% and 80% efficacy), second year (31% to 76%), and third year cumulative efficacy of around 55%.